Jorge Ladines

 Jorge Washington Ladines Garcés (born September 21, 1986) is an Ecuadorian footballer.
 He currently plays for Barcelona Sporting Club in the Campeonato Ecuatoriano de Fútbol.

 Club career

-Ladines has played for Emelec for his entire career.
-He has scored very important goals for his team and is a key player in the squad.

-On January 12, Ladines ended his tenure with Emelec and signed with El Nacional.
+He has played for multiple club teams, including Emelec Guayaquil, El Nacional Quito, and Patria Guayaquil.

 International career

-He received his first international call up for Ecuador for a September 2007 friendly against El Salvador, which Ecuador won easily 5–1.
+He received his first international call up for Ecuador for a September 2007 friendly against El Salvador, which Ecuador won 5–1.
 He also was included in the squad that began the 2010 World Cup qualifying campaign.